mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasDatabaseUserSpec defines the desired state of Database User in Atlas
+AtlasDatabaseUserSpec defines the target state of Database User in Atlas

 <table>
     <thead>